HopkinsIDD/flepiMoP/documentation/gitbook/more/advanced/resuming-inference-runs.md

  - `aws s3 sync`: generally for long term record of outputs or external sharing
  - `git`: for version controlled elements, like pre-/post-processing scripts, configuration files, etc

 Used directly, these underlying tools are quite flexible-but-complex.
 Via `flepimop sync`, we provide a simplified-but-limited interface, which makes it easy to accomplish typical tasks, but won't solve every last data transfer problem.
 For a particular project, you can specify multiple `sync` "protocols", associated with different tasks.
-By default, the first protocol will be used, but you can specify any (or multiple) ones to execute.
+By default, the first protocol will be used, but you can specify a specific one to execute from a collection.

-The `sync` action is intended to ensure both ends match, but generally the tools have push vs pull modes, thus synchronization entails picking which end has priority.
-We distinguish these by setting source and destination
+All of these tools have push vs pull modes, so protocols need to define that direction.
+We distinguish these by setting source and target locations (rsync and aws s3 sync) or by setting mode (git).
+When invoking sync, however, you can supply a `--reverse` flag.

+Lastly, generally `sync`-style operations support filters to include or exclude files, and you may provide those filters either as part of the protocol definition OR on-demand with an invocation of sync.
+In general, all tools that do filtering have a order-based precedence for resolving ambiguity between include and exclude directives, but some use first-highest and some use last-highest.
+We normalize this within the config definition, and our filters key is always interpretted as PICK ONE.

 ## `rsync` mode